postmanlabs/labs-docs/src/pages/docs/postman-for-publishers/run-in-postman/creating-run-button.md

 ---

 You can use The Run in Postman button to [share your Postman Collections](/docs/postman/collections/sharing-collections/).
-You can embed the button in your website to give developers immediate access to you API endpoints.
-When developers click your Run in Postman button, a copy of your collection is imported directly into their Postman app.
+You can embed the button in your website to give developers immediate access to your API endpoints.

 > The Run in Postman button also works with API description formats like Swagger and RAML.
 To create a button for the framework you use, convert your file to a collection by [importing it into Postman](/docs/postman/collections/data-formats/).